montypanday/DocChain/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 --Prequisites--
-What things you need to install and how to install them.
-//

 	1. Visual Studio Community '17
 		i. https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15
 		ii. install as you would any program
 	2. NodeJS
 		i. https://nodejs.org/dist/v8.9.4/node-v8.9.4-x64.msi
 		ii. run the .msi
-//

 --Installing--
 A step-by-step guide of examples that will get your development environment running

 ((BEAR IN MIND THINGS WE CANNOT INCLUDE FOR SECURITY PURPOSES))

-//
 1. Gathering all the required files.
 	i.
 Navigate to the Clone or Download button on the GitHub repo, and selection an option. ii.
 Download the required >>dist<< folder _here_ which you will need to move to the project wwwroot folder